 The IACUC will review at least once every six months the University’s program for humane care and use of animals, using the Guide as a basis for evaluation.
 The IACUC procedures for conducting semiannual program reviews are as follows:

-- During the regular convened meetings of the IACUC in May and November of each year, the IACUC reviews the University’s animal care and use program using a Program Review Worksheet (PRW).
+- During regular convened meetings of the IACUC twice each year, the IACUC reviews the University’s animal care and use program using a Program Review Worksheet (PRW).
 The PRW is designed to evaluate occupational health and safety; training for IACUC members, research staff, and husbandry staff; the institutional disaster plan; sanitation and cleaning practices; surgical support and post-operative analgesia; compliance with approved protocols; procedures for reporting allegations of inappropriate animal care or use; and accessibility to veterinary care during and after typical working hours.
-Each area of evaluation is evaluated and any deficiencies are categorized as minor or significant.
+Each area is evaluated and any deficiencies are categorized as minor or significant.
 No member is involuntarily excluded from participating in any portion of the program review.

-- Findings from the Program Review, including a Deficiency Correction Schedule (See Section 7.3), are compiled and prepared for IACUC review and discussion at a regular, convened IACUC meeting following the Program Review, usually in June and December.
+- Findings from the Program Review, including a Deficiency Correction Schedule (See Section 7.3), are compiled and prepared for IACUC review and discussion at a regular, convened IACUC meeting following the Program Review.
 The IACUC Program Coordinator requests additional comments and minority views from all members present.

-The facility inspections are a physical inspection of all buildings, rooms, areas, enclosures and vehicles (including satellite facilities in which animals are housed for more than 24 hours) that are used for animal confinement, transport, maintenance, breeding, or experiments inclusive of surgical manipulation.
+The facility inspections are physical inspections of all buildings, rooms, areas, enclosures and vehicles (including satellite facilities) that are used for animal confinement, transport, maintenance, breeding, or experiments inclusive of surgical manipulation.
 The Animal Welfare Regulations apply to animal study areas where animals are maintained for more than 12 hours (applicable only to USDA-covered species).

 Laboratories in which routine procedures, such as immunization, dosing, and weighing, are conducted may be evaluated by other means such as random inspections.
 The institution, however, through the IACUC, is responsible for all animal-related activities regardless of where animals are maintained or the duration of the housing.
 The IACUC must have reasonable access to these areas for the purpose of verifying that activities involving animals are being conducted in accordance with the proposal approved by the IACUC.